Inshore fishing vessels and food safety

-- supply product to New Zealand and/or to export markets
+- supply product to domestic markets or export markets

-- do not operate under a registered risk management programme (RMP) or the Limited Processing Fishing Vessels (LPFV) Regulated Control Scheme (RCS).
+- do not operate under the Limited Processing Fishing Vessels (LPFV) Regulated Control Scheme (RCS).

 New Zealand has a history of histamine poisoning, particularly in summer.
-The guideline shows you how to protect public health by preventing the development of histamine in susceptible fish species.
+The Histamine guide shows you how to protect public health by preventing the development of histamine in susceptible fish species.

-If you supply fish from your inshore vessel (other than live fish), you must also comply with section 62 of the Animal Product Notice: Specifications for Products Intended for Human Consumption.
-These specifications require suppliers of fish, other than live fish, to ensure they are:
+If you supply fish from your inshore vessel (other than live fish), you must comply with section 62 of the Animal Product Notice: Specifications for Products Intended for Human Consumption.

 - chilled or frozen from the time of catching or harvesting to the time of arrival at the processing premises